-If you’re unsure how to proceed or are concerned that your employer will be obstructive, contact Gaylord & Nantais (562) 561-2669 or (213) 732-3436 immediately.
+If you’re unsure how to proceed or are concerned that your employer will be obstructive, contact Longshore Injury Lawyer Gaylord & Nantais (562) 561-2669 or (213) 732-3436 immediately.
 We’ll walk you through the entire process and safeguard you against unjustified retaliation.

 Congress extended the LHWCA to include other types of employment.
 Employees covered by these extensions are entitled to the same benefits, and their claims are handled in the same way as Longshore Act claims.
 The following are the extensions of the LHWCA:

-We’re here to help, please don’t hesitate to reach out.
-Fill the form below to get your case evaluated from the highly trusted lawyers Gaylord & Nantais
+We’re here to help; please don’t hesitate to reach out.
+Fill out the form below to get your case evaluated by the highly trusted lawyers Gaylord & Nantais.